aruljohn/aruljohn/README.md

 ⚡  My free APIs / RESTful web services are at https://aruljohn.com/api/

-🐍  I also coach ACSL and teach Python to school children.
+🐍  I also coach USACO and ACSL, and teach Python to school children.

 🌱  I’m currently learning Rust and improving Go